mantidproject/mantid/docs/source/release/v4.1.0/mantidworkbench.rst

 Improvements
 ############
 - The log level of help page notices has been reduced to declutter your message window.
+- Single line commenting in the script editor is now enabled without needing to highlight any text.

 Bugfixes
 ########